whisthq/whist/host-service/README.md

 From an EC2 instance, you can run the host service via `make run`.
 Note that the service must be run as `root` since it manages `systemd` and `docker`, so make sure that your Linux user has permission to use `sudo` and be prepared to supply your password.

 If you want to test the host service with our production Sentry configuration, use the command `make runprod`.
 Note that this will count against our Sentry logging quotas!
-As such, we only recommend you try to do that on an Fractal-optimized AWS EC2 instance that was started by the webserver (see `host-setup/`).
+As such, we only recommend you try to do that on an Whist-optimized AWS EC2 instance that was started by the webserver (see `host-setup/`).

 ### Design Decisions

 This service will not restart on crash/panic, since that could lead to an inconsistency between the actually running mandelboxes and the data left on the filesystem.
-Instead, we note that if the service crashes, no new mandelboxes will be able to report themselves to the Fractal webserver(s), meaning there will be no new connections to the EC2 host and once all running mandelboxes are disconnected, the instance will be spun down.
+Instead, we note that if the service crashes, no new mandelboxes will be able to report themselves to the Whist webserver(s), meaning there will be no new connections to the EC2 host and once all running mandelboxes are disconnected, the instance will be spun down.

-We never use `os.exit()` or any of the `log.fatal()` variants, or even plain `panic()`s, since we want to send out a message to our Fractal webserver(s) and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `logger.Panic()` but not after `exit`).
+We never use `os.exit()` or any of the `log.fatal()` variants, or even plain `panic()`s, since we want to send out a message to our Whist webserver(s) and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `logger.Panic()` but not after `exit`).

 For more details, see the comments and deferred cleanup function at the beginning of `main()`.